 - Chief of Staff at the U.S. House of Representatives,

-- Elected Member of the Florida House of Representatives (currently)(I am currently serving my 5th year in the Florida House of Representatives) where I serve as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to self-insurance;
+- Recent Past: Elected Member of the Florida House of Representatives (term ended 1/01/2019 in the Florida House of Representatives) where I served as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to self-insurance;

 - In addition, I have sat on and served as Vice Chairman of the Civil Justice Subcommittee of the Florida House, which has responsibilities as to Florida laws that establish (among other things) liability, including that relating to self-insurance;